-Accounting and Publication Requirements
+Accounting and publication requirements

 All commercial businesses in Germany are subject to a bookkeeping requirement.
 In addition they have to prepare financial statements as of the end of each fiscal year in accordance with German GAAP.
 For corporations as well as commercial partnerships with no individual as general partner (GmbH & Co KG) the following special provisions also apply: Annual financial statements as well as profit and loss accounts regularly have to be established within 3 months, in special cases exceptionally within 6 months.
 There are special provisions regarding the format of the balance sheet and the evaluation of the assets and liabilities.
 Moreover, a management report is mandatory.
-Both management report and financial statement must be audited by a certified accountant (Wirtschaftsprüfer).
-There is an exception if the company does not exceed certain thresholds pertaining to its balance sheet total, turnover and number of employees (kleine Kapitalgesellschaft or "small company").
-Corporations and partnerships with no individual as general partner are also required to file their financial statements at the commercial register and publish them in the Federal Gazette (Bundesanzeiger).